kkrt-labs/kakarot-ssj/docs/general/contract_bytecode.md

 $$ fee = 34 \cdot (16 \cdot 32) \cdot (2 + 272) = 4,769,792 \text{ gwei}$$

+This solution is the one that Kakarot currently uses, and the implementation details are detailed in the next section.

-## Using Starknet's volition mechanism
+### Using Starknet's volition mechanism

 Volition is a hybrid data availability solution, providing the ability to choose the data availability layer used for contracts data.
 It allows users to choose